GeneralProducts/consonance-graphql/examples/sample_production_request_form.md

 Create a new document in Google Docs and navigate to **Tools > Script Editor**

 From the Script Editor screen select the plus icon next to **Files** and create a new HTML file.
-The code below will generate interactive sidebar that can be accessed from the main navigation of your document with a form that will allow you to populate a new AI sheet by inputting an ISBN.
+The code below will generate interactive sidebar that can be accessed from the main navigation of your document with a form that will allow you to populate a production request form by inputting a Work ID.
 It can be customised as with a typical HTML document using CSS.
-Here we have included some basic font styles, but these can be changed to suit your preferences.
+We have included some basic font styles, but these can be changed to suit your preferences.

 ```gql
 <!DOCTYPE html>